Minding the Garden @Hart’s Green Garden – Growing Together

 Our aim is to provide opportunities for people in the local communities to help look after their physical health and mental wellbeing.

-If you would like to find out more either for yourself or a group, please contact Amanda Slater at Hart Voluntary Action:-
+If you would like to find out more, please get in touch with Amanda Slater at Hart Voluntary Action:-

 - 01252 815652 Ext.
 702